What are a baby's sleep needs?

 Being consistent with the routine and your responses.

-Reducing the risk for (SIDS) sudden infant death syndrome and other sleep-related
+Reducing the risk for SIDS and other sleep-related infant deaths

 Here are recommendations from the American Academy of Pediatrics (AAP) on how to reduce